-As you finalize your MBA applications for Round 1 or start putting your thoughts together for Round 2, don’t let the focus on the longer essays take away your attention from the short answer application boxes.
+As you prepare your MBA applications, don’t let the focus on the longer essays take away your attention from the short answer application boxes.

 The application boxes aren’t merely the fields of your online application that ask you for your personal and professional information, reason for leaving jobs, extra-curricular activities, and so forth.
 They should be much, much more and provide context, an overview, and valuable information about your achievements and successes.